Mariners stop 5-game slide with 7-2 win against Red Sox

 TRAINER’S ROOM

-Red Sox: Manager Alex Cora said LHP Drew Pomeranz (10-day DL, left biceps tendinitis) felt better after throwing off a mound on Friday.
+Red Sox: Cora said LHP Drew Pomeranz (10-day DL, left biceps tendinitis) felt better after throwing off a mound on Friday.
 He threw lightly on Saturday and Cora said he “might do another bullpen” on Monday. … 3B Rafael Devers fouled a ball of his foot and came out after completing his at-bat.
+“He’s OK,” Cora said.

 SHORT-HANDED SOX